ludensg/CDA4101notes/exam-guides/exam1.md

 # Computer Architecture Exam 1 Study Guide (CDA4150/5155)

-	*Infromation for this guide was sourced primarily from provided lecture slides, as well as from Hennessy and Patterson's Computer Architecture: A Quantitative Approach (6th Edition).*
+	*Information for this guide was sourced primarily from provided lecture slides, as well as from Hennessy and Patterson's Computer Architecture: A Quantitative Approach (6th Edition).*

 # Table of Contents for Exam 1 Study Guide